Downtown Saint Paul: Government

-The Minnesota State Capitol is located on the northern fringe of the downtown neighborhood.
-Work began on the current capitol in 1896, and construction was completed in 1905.
-The early 1950s saw the development of the expansive mall that currently surrounds the capitol.
-This development required the demolition of many homes, apartments, churches, and businesses, and paved the way for the construction of four government agency buildings surrounding the mall: Veteran Services Building, the Transportation Building, the Centennial Office Building, and the National Guard Armory.
-Saint Paul City Hall and Ramsey County Courthouse is also located downtown.
+The Minnesota State Capitol is on downtown's northern edge.
+Work began on the current capitol building in 1896 and was completed in 1905.
+The early 1950s saw the development of the expansive mall surrounding the capitol.
+This development required the demolition of many homes, apartments, churches, and businesses, and paved the way for the construction of four government agency buildings surrounding the mall: the Veteran Services Building, the Transportation Building, the Centennial Office Building, and the National Guard Armory.
+Saint Paul City Hall and Ramsey County Courthouse is also downtown.

 Economy

-A number of corporations and institutions are located in downtown Saint Paul.
-Since 1933, Ecolab has maintained its headquarters in downtown.
-In 1989 Twin Cities PBS relocated to its current location in downtown In 1997 the Minnesota State Colleges and Universities System moved its headquartered in the Wells Fargo Place.
-Minnesota Public Radio purchased its current downtown headquarters in 2001 from the Public Housing Agency of St. Paul.
-In 2005 Gander Mountain relocated to downtown.
-Securian Financial Group is located in the Securian Center and is the largest private employer in downtown with 2,600 employees.
+Several corporations and institutions are in downtown Saint Paul.
+Since 1933, Ecolab has maintained its headquarters downtown.
+In 1989, Twin Cities PBS relocated to its current location downtown.
+In 1997, the Minnesota State Colleges and Universities System moved its headquarters to Wells Fargo Place.
+Minnesota Public Radio purchased its downtown headquarters in 2001 from the Public Housing Agency of St. Paul.
+In 2005, Gander Mountain relocated to downtown.
+Securian Financial Group is in the Securian Center and is the largest private employer downtown, with 2,600 employees.
 Travelers Insurance maintains a large presence downtown, employing 2,000 people.
-In 2009 supercomputer manufacturer Cray Inc. relocated to become the anchor tenant of the Cray Plaza in downtown.
+In 2009, supercomputer manufacturer Cray Inc. relocated to become the anchor tenant of Cray Plaza downtown.
+Catholic Charities USA maintains a large two-building campus adjacent to Grand Casino Arena, one of several homeless shelters in downtown St. Paul.

+The economy and general well-being of downtown St. Paul have fluctuated since the mid-20th century, when suburbs first drew away many downtown anchor tenants, such as department stores.
+The first major urban renewal push occurred in the mid-1960s with the construction of many of the buildings that remain downtown's most prominent.
+During Norm Coleman's mayoralty, from 1994 to 2002, several new tenants moved to downtown St. Paul from Minneapolis, and major construction occurred, including Grand Casino Arena.
+The district remained relatively stable for the next 20 years.
+As in many other downtowns, the COVID-19 pandemic caused an exodus of tenants.
+In the following years, office-to-residential conversions have become common downtown.
+Some of the tenants that left downtown in the wake of the pandemic have returned, but the district has continued to struggle with high vacancy rates, homelessness, and crime into the mid-2020s.